space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 - Revolutions could be flavored after certain corporations with appropriate codewords (Syndicate converting the station or DonkCo. doing a corporate takeover).
 - More items could be implemented for more Revolutionary playstyles.
 - Certain events could trigger based on conversion thresholds; e.g. ERT if station reaches 80% conversion.
-- Revs could be given objectives that, if successful, deals special map-wide CHP damage that is difficult to heal back up.
+- Revs could be given objectives that, if successful, deals special map-wide LHP damage that is difficult to heal back up.